Get Started with glydet

 glyrepr::glycan_structure() vectors and return

-corresponding property values. glydet comes packed with a
+corresponding property values. glydet includes a set of

 names(all_mp_fns())